Spot the warning signs to avoid costly contractor mistakes.

 The project you are going to hire a contractor to do requires careful planning, attention to detail, and a large amount of money to be invested.

 The only person who is protected by a verbal deal is an unscrupulous contractor.
 If you fail to get everything in writing, you may end up having to do it all over again.
+Get a contract in writing—every time.

-Red Flag 6.
+Red Flag Number 6.
 The Contract is Vague

 The contract presented by your contractor should be detailed.
 You should be wary of a contract that lacks details regarding the scope of work for the project, responsibilities, payment schedules, and start and stop times.
 The scope of work and all details must be included in your written agreements.